 Here are some ideas to help your child get to sleep earlier:

 - Encourage your child to go to bed and get up around the same time every day.
 This can help get his body clock into a regular rhythm.
 For example, on weekends a sleep-in of an hour is OK, but it’s best to avoid longer sleep-ins.
 These might lead to your child not feeling tired at night.

 - Turn off electronic stimulation in your child’s bedroom at least one hour before bedtime.
-This includes loud music, mobile phones, tablets, computer screens and TV.
+This includes all screens – mobile phones, tablets, computer screens and TV.